qza/api-v1-client-java/docs/wallet.md

     {
     	Wallet wallet = new Wallet("18d4cf81-fcec-4a94-aa93-202a25085c0e", "yourPassword123");

+    	wallet.setApiCode("1770d5d9-bcea-4d28-ad21-6cbd5be018a8");

+    	// login to the wallet before making any other call wallet.login();

     	// get an address from your wallet and include only transactions with up to 3
     	// confirmations in the balance
     	Address addr = wallet.getAddress("1JzSZFs2DQke2B3S4pBxaNaMzzVZaG4Cqh", 3);